networkoctopus/Silverletter/README.md

 **A love letter to 'old' hardware, delivered as a bootc image**

-Silverletter is a bootable container, based on Fedora Silverblue.
-It is intended for selected Intel-based MacBook Airs and currently tracks [Fedora 44](https://fedoraproject.org).
+Silverletter is a bootable container made specifically for the Intel MacBook Air, based on [Fedora Silverblue](https://fedoraproject.org/atomic-desktops/silverblue/).
+It currently tracks [Fedora 44](https://fedoraproject.org).

-Instead of relegating my 11-year-old, 11-inch laptop to the gap in my couch - I wanted a reliable, modern and secure system out of the box, with the necessary drivers included, kept close to its upstream base, and carefully tuned to **maximise battery life***.
+Instead of relegating my 11-year-old, 11-inch laptop to the gap in my couch - I wanted a reliable, modern and secure system with all necessary drivers included, kept close to its upstream base, and carefully tuned to **maximise battery life***.

 This began as a playground for bootc using the excellent [Universal Blue image-template](https://github.com/ublue-os/image-template).
 It became my daily driver in early 2026 and eventually felt worth sharing.